 Airbus D & S offers the Copter City 12-kg UAV and 30-kg Copter 4 UAV with a flight duration of 35 and 120 minutes, respectively.
 In 2014, it was announced that China is developing the Clean Energy Helicopter accumulator helipod based on CAIC's 220-kg U8E.

 The R-Bat drone weighing 93 kg from Northrop Grumman is a reconnaissance version of the Yamaha R-Max, one of the lightest in its category.
 As a product of Yamaha, he flew over two million hours while spraying crops in Australia, Japan and South Korea.
 The R-Bat helipad has a flight duration of more than 4 hours.

-We increase the mass of the considered devices.
-The leading company in the field of military heliports, without any doubt, is the Austrian Schiebel, which was the first to master the mass production and sale for defense tasks of the S-100 helicopter in the class from 100 to 200 kg.
+We increase the mass of the devices in question.
+The leading company in the field of military helipads, without a doubt, is the Austrian Schiebel, which was the first to master the mass production and sale of defense helicopters S-100 in the class from 100 to 200 kg.
 Such vehicles, also known as Camcopter, have sold over 250 pieces.
-The success of Camcopter, and the particularly obvious usefulness of such a category of UAVs for marine applications, prompted others to come to grips.
-Schiebel developed the Camcopter diesel engine, which was supposed to make its first flight in the 2015 year.
-Helipad S-100 produced under license from the Russian company "Horizon".
-In addition, official demonstrations of its capabilities were carried out on board frigates of various fleets (including French and German), as well as carriers of active phased-array radars, such as the Selex Picosar and Thales I-Master (usually installed on the Watchkeeper UAV).
-This helicopter was also seen on the ships of the Chinese fleet.
+The success of the Camcopter, and the particularly obvious usefulness of this category of UAVs for offshore applications, encouraged others to join the battle.
+Schiebel has developed a diesel engine for the Camcopter, which was supposed to make its first flight in 2015.
+Helicopter S-100 was manufactured under license by the Russian company Horizont.
+In addition, official demonstrations of its capabilities were carried out on board frigates of various fleets (including French and German), as well as a carrier of radars with an active phased array, for example, Selex Picosar and Thales I-Master (usually installed on Watchkeeper UAVs).
+This heliport was also seen on Chinese ships. fleet.